gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

          - tappable defined by api
 - A user can paginate through multiple pages of their feed
    - pagination detail api details to come
+- A user can pull to refresh their feed

 ###  8.3 Feed Verdict view